NVIDIA/CUDALibrarySamples/cuBLAS/Extensions/GemmEx/README.md

 ## Description

-This code demonstrates a usage of cuBLAS `GemmEx` function to matrix-matrix product
+This code demonstrates a usage of cuBLAS `GemmEx` function to compute a matrix-matrix product

 ```
 A = | 1.0 | 2.0 |